daixque/cameleon/README.md

     ok

 ### generate command
-You can create a interface using "cameleon generate" command.
+You can also create a interface using "cameleon generate" command.
-If you want to create a new interface "/path/to/foo", type:
+To create a new interface "GET /path/to/foo", type:

     $ cameleon generate path/to/foo